-What is Fluid-Structure Interaction (FSI)?
+What is Fluid Solid Interaction (FSI)?

 One-way coupling, an automated, user-friendly solution from ANSYS, can be used as the fluid-structure interaction increases and the problem requires a more thorough review.
 One-way coupling automatically transmits and maps the data to the other system after solving the initial CFD or ANSYS Mechanical simulation.
 An illustration of this would be to automatically transfer the data from the fluid flow simulation around a cone flow meter to calculate the subsequent structural response.